Adel Bordbari

 A murderous desire for love

-Vicar in a Tutu is again funny to me, probably because of the word “tutu”. also, the rhythm does have an effect. probably a critique of the church, how it steals your money and is eventually useless. it has a weird ending effect, unlike others.
-I instantly guessed that There Is a Light That Never Goes Out is a famous piece (which was later proven right), because of how typical and balanced it sounds. this is the sound of The Smiths.
-The melody sounds a lot like Heaven Knows I’m Miserable Now from their self-titled album. it’s a love song that sounds jingly as always, the lyrics are rather moody. the singing, bassline, and guitar strums are also very iconic of the duo.
-I hear strings for the first time here, makes it stand out.
-I’m guessing they tried hard to extract a single out of this one track.
+I instantly guessed that There Is a Light That Never Goes Out was a famous piece (later proven right) because of how balanced and classic it sounds.
+This is the sound of The Smiths.
+The melody resembles Heaven Knows I’m Miserable Now from their self-titled album.
+It’s a love song with that familiar jingly tone, though the lyrics are quite moody.
+The singing, bassline, and guitar strums are iconic of the duo.
+I hear strings here for the first time, which makes it stand out.
+I’m guessing they worked hard to make this one a hit single.

 Please don’t drop me home